 5.2 Domain Name Services.
 If you register, renew or transfer a domain name through Rackspace, Rackspace will submit the request to its domain name services provider (the “Registrar”) on your behalf.
 Rackspace’s sole responsibility is to submit the request to the Registrar.
 Rackspace is not responsible for any errors, omissions or failures of the Registrar.
 Your use of domain name services is subject to the applicable legal terms of the Registrar posted on their website.
 You are responsible for closing any account with any prior reseller or registrar for the requested domain name, and you are responsible for responding to any inquiries sent to you by the Registrar.
 Rackspace may make changes to DNS zones and records on Rackspace operated DNS servers as we deem necessary.

 5.3 Records Retrieval.
 For Rackspace Mail, you will be able to recover deleted messages yourself via the administrative control panel for up to fourteen (14) days from the day deleted.
-For Rackspace Microsoft Exchange, you will not be able to recover your deleted mail yourself, but Rackspace will recover your deleted mail for you on a fee basis for up to fourteen (14) days from the day deleted.
+For Rackspace Microsoft Exchange 2013 and 2010 you will be able to recover deleted messages yourself via Outlook or Outlook Web App for up to fourteen (14) days from the day deleted.
+For Rackspace Microsoft Exchange 2007, you will not be able to recover your deleted mail yourself, but Rackspace will recover your deleted mail for you on a fee basis for up to fourteen (14) days from the day deleted.
 For both Rackspace Mail and Rackspace Microsoft Exchange your deleted messages may not be available after fourteen (14) days from the day deleted.
-Records retrieval services will be performed on a fee basis and will take up to two (2) hours for a deleted item, and up to six (6) hours for an entire mailbox.
+Records retrieval services will be performed on a fee basis.
 At your written request made at or prior to the termination of your Mail Service, Rackspace will provide a complete copy of your mail data on a fee basis no later than ten (10) days following the date of the request, provided that all payments on your account must be made prior to Rackspace's release of the copy of the data to you.

 5.4 Archiving Services.
 If you purchase archiving services, the archiving services will capture only the email that you send or receive after the date that the archiving services are implemented.
 Upon termination of your account for Mail Services, or your archiving service, we will destroy your archived data unless you have made other arrangements with us.